eokwaro/crop_yield/README.md

 </div></div></div>

 # Team
-This was a man team led by yours truly Edwin Okwaro
+This was a one man team led by yours truly Edwin Okwaro